cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 If a `backgroundProcess` function with these properties is found in the source code, it is used as the background process.
 If no such function exists, no background process is created.

 It is possible to call the `backgroundProcess()` function explicitly.
 In this case, the function is compiled normally and may even be inlined.

+> [!IMPORTANT]
+> Variables that are accessed from the background process as well as from a remote function must be declared `volatile`.

 Example of a module with a background process: